Advanced LBO Modeling Test: Practice 3-Hour Tutorial

 So when debt is issued at a discount to par value (98 in this example), the borrower gets $0.98 for every dollar owed.

 For OID accounting, the difference between the principal ($10,000) and the issuance amount ($9,800) is $200.
 This $200 must be amortized over the term of the debt and treated as non-cash interest.
 This is identical to financing fee accounting (i.e. increases amortization, reduces earnings before taxes, and is a non-cash add-back on the cash flow statement).

 Returning to our LBO modeling test, we calculate the OID by taking the Unitranche Term Loan issued at (99 OID/100) x $2,070mm = $21mm.

 Since financing fees and OID will be treated identically in our model, we can simply lump this $21mm into the total financing fees column on the far right.

 Dividend Recap Assumptions

 To finish up the model assumptions section, we will list out the dividend recap and add-on related assumptions.

 Dividend recaps refer to when a sponsor raises debt to finance a dividend (i.e. akin to a home equity line).
-This is a common strategy utilized to monetize an investment before a complete exit and has the benefit of increasing the fund’s IRR from the earlier receival of proceeds.
+This is a common strategy utilized to monetize an investment before a complete exit and has the benefit of increasing the fund’s IRR from the earlier recript of proceeds.

 Completing a dividend recap is considered to be a risky action that should only be undertaken once the LBO has been, for lack of a better term, “validated” (i.e. proceeding better than originally anticipated) and the company has shown it can handle the additional lien.

 Usually, recaps are done a few years after the initial acquisition – but there are some exceptions.
-For example, Bain’s Dividend Recap of BMC that was covered in detail in our LBO course is a great example of a private equity firm rapidly recovering some of its initial investment back.
+For example, Bain’s Dividend Recap of BMC which was covered in detail in our LBO course is a great example of a private equity firm rapidly recovering some of its initial investment back.